Unlike most existing marine navigation systems on the market, our product is uniquely developed for private yachtsmen and small yachting businesses

 BoatPilot is based on unique software components.
 Each component will function as part of our system, and can be used as a ready-made solution by other marine navigation manufacturers and marine chart aggregators.

-Vector geo-navigation information optimization module can be used on mobile devices with limited computing capabilities and storage space.
+Vector geo-navigation data optimization module can be used on mobile devices with limited computing capabilities and storage space.
 The module can be used within a cluster.

 High-load cloud server platform for collaborative work on gridding, with arbitrary data structure and geo-data ranking and indexing functions.